Who can apply?

 LONG STAYS

-During the academic school year (1st of September to the 30th of June) only students whose nationalities are Danish are directly admitted by applying here: admission form
+During the academic school year (1st of September to the 30th of June) only students whose nationalities are Danish are directly admitted by applying on the danish version of this website.
+Go to www.fondationdanoise.org

 You find information and the list of all the houses here www.ciup.fr